We’re committed to assisting students like you find resources to finance your education.

 - Student loan default prevention

-“Keys to Your Financial Literacy” was developed to assist students in financing their education and offering creative ways to develop good money management skills.
+If any of these questions sound familiar, our “Keys to Your Financial Literacy” program will help you answer them.
+It was developed to assist students and parents like you in financing their education and offering creative ways to develop good money management skills.

-These questions and many others can be answered by visiting the various informative sites that are listed below:
+Questions about money management and many others can be answered by visiting these informative sites.

 KEY #2 Default Prevention

 This key is to inform about loan default prevention.
-Critical information such as knowing who services your student loan, knowing how much you owe and requesting in-school deferments are useful in keeping current with student loans.
+Critical information, such as knowing who services your student loan, how much you owe, and how to request in-school deferments are useful in keeping current with student loans.

 National Student Loan Database (NSLDS)